rohanshukla/portfolio_v1/content/about/index.md

 ---
-title: 'About Me'
+title: About Me
-avatar: './me.jpg'
+avatar: ./me.jpg
 skills:
   - JavaScript (ES6+)
+  - MongoDB
   - HTML & (S)CSS
+  - PostgreSQL
   - Node.js
+  - Express.js
   - React
-  - MongoDB
+  - GraphQL
-  - PostgreSQL
+  - React Native
   - Firebase
-  - Python
-  - GraphQL
 ---

 Hello!
 I'm Rohan, a Software Engineer based in Mumbai, India.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I am passionate about building excellent software that improves the lives of those around me.
+My goal is to always build a product that makes a difference.

 Here are a few technologies I've been working with recently: